 Carmelo’s Italian Restaurant.
 504 E. Fifth St. 512-477-7497, carmelosrestaurant.com/austin.
 Brick-lined walls, chandeliers, grand curtains and Italian food all add up for old-world romantic charm.
+(NOW CLOSED)

 *Casino El Camino.
 517 E. Sixth St. 512-469- 9330, casinoelcamino.net.
 All reds and blacks, this Sixth Street classic has a devilish attitude and serves up fat, aggressive burgers off the grill, like a backyard party along the River Styx.

 Cedar Door.
 201 Brazos St. 512-473-3712, cedardooraustin.com.
 Wings, tacos and burgers are some of the well-crafted bar food items you can order to accompany their famous and powerful Mexican martini at lunch or dinner.

 *Chez Nous.
 510 Neches St 512-473-2413, cheznousaustin.com.
 Some French class and an Old World vibe amid the boozy grumble and stumble of Sixth Street.
 Try the duck confit if it’s on the menu, and the housemade charcuterie.